-Most charter operators run under FAR Part 135, which is titled "Operating Requirements: Commuter and On Demand Operations and Rules Governing Persons On Board Such Aircraft.
+Most charter operators like EFI run under FAR Part 135, which is titled "Operating Requirements: Commuter and On Demand Operations and Rules Governing Persons On Board Such Aircraft."

 FAR Part 135: Applies to turbojet engine powered aircraft with 1-30 seats, non-transport category turbo-prop powered aircraft with 10-19 seats, and transport category turbo props with 20-30 seats.
 So as you can see it's for smaller aircraft, under 30 seats.
 Applicants for a FAR Part 135 certificate must have exclusive use of at least one aircraft.
 FAR Part 135 is more restrictive than FAR Part 91, but some single aircraft owners might consider adding an aircraft to someone else's FAR Part 135 certificate.
 In this case however, the concept of operational control is important.
 The certificate holder is responsible for operational control, and must be able to document and show operational control over the crew and aircraft.
 FAR Part 135 covers charters, but not brokers.
 Here are a few other important aspects of FAR Part 135.